Classification of high-dimensional data with spiked covariance matrix structure: Introduction

-Continuing this line of inquiry, other independence rules (IR) have been proposed in \cite{Tibshirani2002} and \cite{Fan2008}.
-These classifiers suffer from two major drawbacks, namely (1) the accumulation of error in estimating $\mu_{1}$ and $\mu_{2}$ and (2) mis-specification of the covariance matrix $\Sigma$.
-In particular \cite{Fan2008} demonstrated that the noise accumulation in estimating $\mu_{1}$ and $\mu_{2}$ alone is sufficient to degrade the performance of IR classifiers. \cite{JunShao2011} extended this result and show that the noise accumulation can also lead to the plug-in LDA classifier being, asymptotically, no better than random guessing even when $\Sigma$ is known.
-These results indicate the need for assuming sparsity conditions on the features and the important role of features selection for mitigating the estimation errors associated with growing dimensionality. \citet{Fan2012} also showed that ignoring the correlations structure in $\Sigma$ prevents IR classifiers from achieving Bayes optimality.
+Continuing this line of inquiry, other independence rules (IR) have been proposed in \cite{Tibshirani2002} and \cite{Fan2008} but these classifiers have two potentially major drawbacks, namely (1) the accumulation of error in estimating $\mu_{1}$ and $\mu_{2}$ and (2) mis-specification of the covariance matrix $\Sigma$.
+In particular \cite{Fan2008} demonstrated that the noise accumulation in estimating $\mu_{1}$ and $\mu_{2}$ alone is sufficient to degrade the performance of IR classifiers, \cite{JunShao2011} extended this result to show that the noise accumulation can also lead to the plug-in LDA classifier being, asymptotically, no better than random guessing even when $\Sigma$ is known, and finally \citet{Fan2012} showed that ignoring the correlations structure in $\Sigma$ prevents IR classifiers from achieving Bayes optimality.
+These results indicate the need for imposing sparsity conditions on the features and the important role of feature selection for mitigating the estimation errors associated with growing dimensionality.